Ada-Developers-Academy/daily-curriculum/C02_internship_calendar.md

 ## Week 1 of Internships

+###Learning Goals
+- Understanding and Identifying a problem and structures needed to solve the problem.
+- Indentifying example use cases and proper unit/test cases.
+- Creating language-agnostic pseudocode
+- Better understanding and grasp of the intern's internship-specific coding language

+###Schedule

 | Time         | Topic                                    | With
 |--------------|------------------------------------------|----------
 | 1:00 - 2:00  | Social Time to chat about internships    |